 Unlike this harried mother, Jesus Christ and God the Father are totally consistent, for our benefit.
-They want what is best for us, and they will not confuse us with inconsistency.
+They want what is best for us and they will not confuse us with inconsistency.

-The dictionary defines "consistency" as: "constant, steady, regular, persistent, unchanging, undeviating, unified" (Webster's Seventh New Collegiate Dictionary).
+The dictionary defines "consistent" as "marked by harmony, regularity, or steady continuity: free from variation or contradiction" (Merriam-Webster.com).
 That describes the type of parent that anyone would want, especially when accompanied by a healthy dose of unconditional love and appropriate forgiveness.
 This is fertile ground for a child's healthy growth, along with having a sense of being valued and the security of firm guidelines that will not change.